EDChui/katacoda-scenarios/slack-bot/step1.md

+**If you see the message "This environment is no longer available." in the terminal, please refresh the page and load the scenario again. :)**

 # Sending a Message via Bot

 This part of the tutorial will show how the bot can send a message using [slack-sdk](https://pypi.org/project/slack-sdk/) library.